Berks County Opioid Settlement Funds – Click here to learn more or apply

 The Berks Opioid Settlement funds are in place to address detrimental effects of the opioid/overdose crisis in Berks County and to help protect the community from such negative effects in the future.
 These funds will be used to provide services related to Opioid Use Disorders (OUD) and any co-occurring substance use disorder (SUD) and Mental Health (MH) conditions to all communities and residents in Berks County with respect, dignity and equity while supporting culturally appropriate services and programs.

 The Berks Opioid Settlement funds will be used to address gaps in services, while also maintaining and enhancing established programs and activities.
 This includes supporting additional services that compliment and/or enhance existing programs while avoiding unnecessary duplication of effort.
 The funds will also be used to provide sustainability for proven and effective services for expiring grant programs.
 All such funds must be used in accordance with Exhibit E of the National Opioid Settlement.
+The opioid settlement guidelines do not allow for direct reimbursement to individuals affected by the opioid crisis.

 Funding Process